Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Kupp's 120.7 receiving yards per game in his three career matchups against the Buccaneers are 19.2 more than his over/under for Sunday's game.
+- Kupp has averaged 120.7 receiving yards per game over his three career matchups against the Buccaneers, 22.2 more than his over/under in Sunday's game.

-- Kupp has caught a touchdown pass against the Buccaneers twice, and had multiple TDs in one of those games.
+- Kupp has caught a touchdown pass versus the Buccaneers twice, and had multiple TDs in one of those games.

-- This week Kupp will face the NFL's 22nd-ranked pass defense (255.7 yards allowed per game).
+- The Buccaneers are allowing 255.7 passing yards per game this year, the NFL's 22nd-ranked pass defense.

-- The Buccaneers' defense is 13th in the NFL, giving up 1.5 passing touchdowns per game.
+- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 13th in the NFL.

 Recent Performances

-- Kupp put together a 61-yard performance against the Cardinals on five catches and scored one touchdown.
+- In last week's matchup with the Cardinals, Kupp caught five passes for 61 yards and scored one touchdown.

-- Kupp has caught 18 passes on 21 targets for 274 yards and three touchdowns in his last three games, averaging 91.3 yards per game.
+- Kupp has 18 catches on 21 targets for 274 yards and three touchdowns in his last three games, averaging 91.3 yards per game.

 Kupp's Los Angeles Teammates